Dozens injured in explosion at Sapporo restaurant: Reports

 SAPPORO: A large explosion at a restaurant in the northern Japanese city of Sapporo on Sunday (Dec 16) causing damage to the building and nearby structures.

-At least 20 people have been injured, officials at the city’s fire department said.
+At least 41 people have been reported injured, with one person in critical condition, reports said, citing the city's fire department.

-More than 40 customers are estimated to have been inside the restaurant during the incident, NHK news agency reported.

 According to The Japan Times, the blast in the Hiragishi district of Sapporo’s Toyohira Ward happened at around 8.30pm (7.30pm Singapore time).